isomerpages/moe-xinminsec/_resources-for-student-n-parent/Pastoral Matters/School Rules and Regulations.md

 </li>
 <li>
 <p>Absence from school or any school activity must be substantiated by a
-valid medical certificate (MC) or documented valid reason (other than MCs, reasons for absence are only deemed valid upon acceptance by, and at the discretion of the school).</p>
+valid medical certificate (MC) clearly stating the doctor’s diagnosis, or documented valid reason (other than MCs, reasons for absence are only deemed valid upon acceptance by, and at the discretion of the school).</p>
 </li>
 <li>
 <p>Students must submit their MCs/documents within 3 working days upon their